spotlight photo

 Sharing Culture – One of the most effective methods of oppression is to deny a people its history and culture.
 The training process strongly emphasizes “cultural sharing” as a critical organizing tool.

-Organizing to Undo Racism – Community organizing principle are discussed in terms of how communities can achieve concrete results in dismantling the structures of racism.
+Organizing to Undo Racism – Community organizing principles are discussed in terms of how communities can achieve concrete results in dismantling the structures of racism.

 Back to top